The people who provide human and other resources to projects and assignments.

 - Reallocate resources if necessary.

-Resource managers – who are often line managers – ensure that the company’s collective resources are used in a good way.
+Resource owners – who are often line managers – ensure that the company’s collective resources are used in a good way.
 Theirs is the difficult job of balancing supply and demand for resources.
 They need to maintain an up-to-date picture of the need for resources in day-to-day activities, and to familiarize themselves with the needs of each project.
 They also need to be able to say no when ends don’t meet.